apache/hive/testutils/ptest2/README.md

     MaxSessions 100
     MaxStartups 100

-# Install git, java, ant, and maven
+# Install git, svn, make, patch, java, ant, and maven

-Recent version os java, ant and maven should be installed.
+Recent version of git, svn, make, patch, java, ant and maven should be installed.
 Additionally environment variables such as MAVEN_OPTS and ANT_OPTS should be configured with large leap sizes:

     $ for item in java maven ant; do echo $item; cat /etc/profile.d/${item}.sh;done java